 Hiring new employees is a cornerstone of business growth, sometimes it can seem like a daunting task to complete.
-Training is time consuming, effortful and stressful since your business depends on getting these new janitorial staff trained!
-Ensuring that you have an effective (both with regard to time and money) training plan is essential.
-Follow these 10 tips in conjunction with your training program to relieve the stress of training!
+Wether you just acquired a new franchise or are simply in the process of hiring new staff, training is time consuming, effortful and stressful since your business depends on getting your new cleaning staff trained!
+Ensuring that you have an effective (both with regard to time and money) training plan to get your cleaning staff up to speed is essential to your success.
+Follow these 10 tips on how to train cleaning staff, in conjunction with your training program, to relieve the stress of training!

 One of the most daunting parts about training is realizing how often you’ll have to provide trainings if you do them one-on-one.
 Group training sessions are more efficient from a time and money perspective, and they are also a great way to see how candidates are able to handle themselves in a team.

 Because cleaning crews are just that, crews, being able to help foster a professional group dynamic right from the get-go is very important.
 Furthermore, creating this team dynamic is a great way to help new recruits feel less alone and develop a rapport within the company a lot faster.